Enterprise-CMCS/macpro-mdct-qmr/README.md

 ### Running MDCT Workspace Setup

-Team members are encouraged to setup all MDCT Products using the script located in the [MDCT Tools Repository](https://github.com/Enterprise-CMCS/macpro-mdct-tools).
-Please refer to the README for instructions running the MDCT Workspace Setup.
-After Running workspace setup team members can refer to the Running the project locally section below to proceed with running the application.
+Team members are encouraged to set up all MDCT Products using the script located in the [MDCT Tools Repository](https://github.com/Enterprise-CMCS/macpro-mdct-tools).
+Please refer to the README for instructions on running the MDCT Workspace Setup.
+After running workspace setup, team members can refer to the [Running the project locally](#running-the-project-locally) section below to proceed with running the application.

 The following are prerequisites for local development. **If you have run the MDCT Workspace setup script please ignore this section it is not needed.**